What do YOU do to make your safety training at work fun and engaging for employees?

 Here’s a safety professional who uses humor, including photos of safety mistakes, to get employees to explain the RIGHT way to do things.

 “I like to use funny photos and/or videos that show mistakes.
 Not gross ones mind you but funny ones.
 Then get the class to elaborate on how serious the incident is or could have been.
 It gets their attention with a little humor and results in more active participation in the topic.”

 Timothy Johnson, Director of Safety and Quality Control, Murphy Industrial Coatings

-I could have put this below with “active participation” but I’ll put it here with humor:
+I could have put the comment below from another safety professional with “active participation” but I’ll put it here with humor: